nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # sample count transformation depending on the supplied transformation method
 # i.e. either 'rarefy' or  'vst'
 transform_phyloseq <- function( feature_table, metadata, method, rarefaction_depth=500){
-  # feature_table  [DATAFRAME] ~ Feature / ASV count table with samples as columns and features as rows
+  # feature_table  [DATAFRAME] - Feature / ASV count table with samples as columns and features as rows
-  # metadata [DATAFRAME] ~  Samples metadata with samples as row names
+  # metadata [DATAFRAME] -  Samples metadata with samples as row names
-  # method [STRING] ~ Distance transformation method to use.
+  # method [STRING] - Distance transformation method to use.
   #                   Either 'rarefy' or 'vst' for rarefaction and variance
   #                   stabilizing transformation, respectively.
-  # rarefaction_depth [INT] ~ Sample rarefaction to even depth when method is 'bray'
+  # rarefaction_depth [INT] - Sample rarefaction to even depth when method is 'bray'

+  # Rarefaction
   if(method == 'rarefy'){
     # Create phyloseq object
     ASV_physeq <- phyloseq(otu_table(feature_table, taxa_are_rows = TRUE),
                            sample_data(metadata))

+    # Get the count for every sample sorted in ascending order
     seq_per_sample <- colSums(feature_table) %>% sort()
-    # Minimum value
+    # Minimum sequences/count value
     depth <- min(seq_per_sample)

+    # Loop through the sequences per sample and return the count
+    # nearest to the minimum required rarefaction depth
     for (count in seq_per_sample) {
       # Get the count equal to rarefaction_depth or nearest to it
       if(count >= rarefaction_depth) {